chrxh/alien/README.md

 <img src="img/alien.png" width=100%>
 </h1>

-alien is a GPU-accelerated physics engine with focus on artificial life computations.
+ALiEn is an artificial life simulation program powered by a specialized physics and rendering engine in CUDA.
-Each simulated body has an internal structure which is modeled by a graph and can perform both physical actions and information processing by circulating tokens along the nodes.
+Each simulated body has an internal structure modeled by a graph and can perform both physical actions and information processing by circulating tokens along nodes.
-The engine comes with a world builder, which makes it easy to construct universes according to your own ideas.
+The simulator includes a world-building tool that allows you to easily construct universes according to your own ideas.

 **Main features**
 - realistic physical calculations of heat dissipation, collisions, bondings, damages, rotational forces, etc.